Sign up and get 20% off to your first order. Sign up now

 C Curl lashes have a 60-degree lift, delivering a moderate, elegant curve.

 D Curl lashes, however, curl more dramatically at around 70 degrees, offering maximum lift and an instantly noticeable change.
+According to EyeDesignStore’s in-depth analysis, the difference in curl intensity not only affects lift but also influences how extensions interact with various lash angles and eye shapes.

 • C Curl: 60° angle – “natural enhancement”